|

 Records.
 The album was produced by Thomas Dolby and Mick Hucknall and

 recorded at the residential studio Condulmer in Italy.
+In

 1996, Braide signed a new solo deal with East West Records.
 The label